ferone/TransformersPriceCalculator/README.md

 Some potential enhancements you might consider:

 1. Real Data: Replace synthetic data with real market data for greater accuracy.
 2. More Features: Add additional technical specifications that affect pricing.
 3. Price History: Integrate a feature to track price changes over time.
 4. Material Price Integration: Link to current market prices of raw materials.
+DONE!

-5. You can stop the Streamlit application when you're done by pressing Ctrl+C in the terminal or closing the terminal window
+You can stop the Streamlit application when you're done by pressing Ctrl+C in the terminal or closing the terminal window